Breaking Your Lease Early: How to Avoid Lease Break Fees

 Check your tenancy agreement for loopholes

 If you don’t have legal cause to break your lease, read over the signed tenancy agreement and look for anything it might say about early termination.
 This should spell out what you can and cannot do when it comes to terminating your lease, such as subletting or early release, and any costs you might be held responsible for like advertising or letting fees.

-Give notice if you don’t, or can’t, apply for early termination through a tribunal.
+If you don’t, or can’t, apply for early termination through a tribunal.
 This is known as a Notice to Terminate a Tenancy Agreement which outlines your notice to terminate the agreement by a specific date.
-It should include your name and address, the date of writing, your landlord’s name and address, the number of days notice and date you’re moving out, and be signed by you.
+It should include your name and address, the date of writing, your landlord’s name and address, the number of days notice and day you’re moving out, and be signed by you.

-Break fees: This is usually equivalent to X number of weeks’ rent and can vary depending on the agreement
+Lease Break Fees: Usually equivalent to X number of weeks’ rent & vary depending on the agreement

 |Mandatory break fees may apply and vary based on the stage of the agreement: